 Prevention and detection of crime, and regulatory purposes

 We do this to meet our legal obligations and to further our legitimate interests.

 The information we hold about you comes from you or your household members, for example when you filled in your original application and signed up to your tenancy.
 We will also have any letters or emails you have sent to us, records of calls to the office and any feedback or permission forms you have completed.

 Who might we share your information with and why?

-We will not disclose personal information about you to other parties except where we have an appropriate lawful basis for doing so or where you have given us your consent to disclose (if required).
+We will not disclose personal information about you to other parties except where we have a legitimate interest or other legal basis for doing so or where you have given us your consent to disclose (if required).